spatz018/PGPT-Pred/README.md

 **The code given here is implemented in the backend of PLaBAse and its PGPT-Pred tool!**

+**Here, we we provide only the ontology and annotation exemplarily, for nitrogenase encoding genes and proteins!**

-**The PGPT-Pred tool is only functional with its entire features and complete PGPT ontology when applied via the online platform (see link above)!**
+**The PGPT-Pred tool is only functional with its entire features and complete PGPT ontology when applied via the online platform (see link above)!***

 ## Dependencies:
 1. Interpreters